UPDATE: 2 Arrested In Fatal San Jose Shooting Near Site Of VTA Massacre

 Officers and deputies with the Santa Clara County Sheriff’s Office identified and apprehended two suspects at the scene, police said.

-The suspects, identified as 43-year-old Eric Zarate and 34-year-old Michael Herrera, have been booked into the Santa Clara County Jail.
-According to jail records, Zarate and Herrera are expected to appear in court on Monday.
+The suspects, identified as 43-year-old Eric Zarate and 34-year-old Michael Herrera, were booked into the Santa Clara County Jail.
+According to jail records, the court scheduled Zarate and Herrera to appear in front of a judge on Monday.

 The victim’s identity will be released after confirming his identity and notifying next of kin, police said.